smartcontractkit/chainlink-ruby/README.md

 The processing work for each Subtask is handled by its Adapter.
 Adapters are where the processing and communication with external services happens.
 Subtasks are specific configurations of how work is to be handled by an Adapter.

-The Smart Oracle core ships with a few adapters built in, but additional External Adapters can be created to add custom functionality.
+ChainLink ships with a few adapters built in, but additional External Adapters can be created to add custom functionality.
 External Adapters are external services, which are communicated with via HTTP.
-External Adapters allow for functionality of the Smart Oracle to be easily extended and can be written in which ever language is best suited.
-Conforming to a [minimal HTTP interface](https://smartoracle.smartcontract.com/#adapter-integration) is the only requirement for creating your custom External Adapters.
+External Adapters allow for functionality of ChainLink to be easily extended and can be written in which ever language is best suited.
+Conforming to a [minimal HTTP interface](https://chainlink-docs.smartcontract.com/#adapter-integration) is the only requirement for creating your custom External Adapters.

-The Adapters that ship with the Smart Oracle core are:
+The Adapters that ship with ChainLink core are:

 - [__bitcoinComparisonJSON__](https://chainlink-docs.smartcontract.com/#bitcoincomparisonjson) Returns a signed Bitcoin transaction.
 Signs either a completion transaction or a failure transaction based on a value comparison of the input.
 - [__ethereumBytes32__](https://chainlink-docs.smartcontract.com/#ethereumbytes32) Formats the input as Ethereum `bytes32` value and writes it into the specified contract.
 Returns the unformatted value that was provided as input.